U. G. Krishnamurti: Quest

-In 1939, at age 21, U.G. met with renowned spiritual teacher Ramana Maharshi.
-U.G. related that he asked Ramana, "This thing called moksha, can you give it to me?" – to which Ramana Maharshi purportedly replied, "I can give it, but can you take it?".
+In 1939, at age 21, U.G. met with known spiritual teacher Ramana Maharshi.
+U.G. related that he asked Ramana, "This thing called moksha, can you give it to me?" – to which Ramana Maharshi replied, "I can give it, but can you take it?".
 This answer completely altered U.G.'s perceptions of the "spiritual path" and its practitioners.
 Later, U.G. would say that Maharshi's answer – which he perceived as "arrogant" – put him "back on track".

 In 1941, he began working for the Theosophical Society, in C.W.
 Leadbeater's library.
 Shortly after, he began an international lecture tour on behalf of the Society, visiting Norway, Belgium, Germany and the United States.
 Returning to India, he married a Brahmin woman named Kusuma Kumari in 1943, at age 25.

-From 1947 to 1953, U.G. regularly attended talks given by Jiddu Krishnamurti in Madras, India, eventually beginning a direct dialogue with him in 1953.
+From 1947 to 1953, U.G. regularly attended talks given by Jiddu Krishnamurti in Madras, India, beginning a direct dialogue with him in 1953.
 U.G. related that the two had almost daily discussions for a while, which he asserted were not providing satisfactory answers to his questions.
 Finally, their meetings came to a halt.
 He described part of the final discussion: